Peter pepper

-The peter pepper, Capsicum annuum var. annuum, is an heirloom chili pepper that is best known for its unusual shape.
+The peter pepper, Capsicum annuum var. annuum, is an heirloom chili pepper that is best known for its distinctive shape.
 It is a type of Capsicum annuum, though it is not officially recognized as a cultivar of the species.
 It occurs in red and yellow varieties.
 The pepper is considered very rare and its origin is unknown.

 The pepper is most commonly grown in East Texas, Louisiana, and in parts of Mexico.
 It was first popularized in the United States by Texas journalist, historian, and chili enthusiast Frank X. Tolbert in his Dallas Morning News column about obscure local history, although he saw the pepper only once in his life.
 It has since been studied by horticulture experts at the University of Texas at Austin and Louisiana State University.
 Though it is rare, its seeds are available from some private suppliers.
 It is adaptable to a variety of growing conditions.
 The seeds have also been exported to Asian countries, including South Korea.

 The pepper has often been noted for its phallic appearance when fully grown.
 The red variety has been described as a "miniature replica of the uncircumcised male organ".
 The pod of the pepper is wrinkled and has a round tip with a cleft.
 It is approximately 3 to 4 inches long, and 1 to 1.5 inches wide when fully mature.
 The pod of the pepper has also been noted for its pungency.